 Contemporary rooms and suites offer the ideal respite for a truly relaxing stay, with exquisite designs, luxury beds, marble floors, and custom furnishings.
 Floor plans blur the line between indoor and outdoor space, with many rooms boasting private entrances with secluded, furnished patios, outdoor showers, private plunge pools, and unobstructed Sea of Cortez views.

 Get pampered at the on-site spa and explore the diverse on-property dining options.
 Stay fit at the 24-hour fitness center and make an appointment with a personal trainer.
 Relax in the glistening outdoor pools, including two heated infinity pools and two children’s heated pools.

 7. The Ritz-Carlton, Cancun

-The resort has 363 guestrooms, including 50 suites, all with ocean views and private balconies or terraces.
-Each of the resort’s guestrooms and suites is a sanctuary of comfort featuring sweeping ocean views and a wealth of welcome amenities.
+The resort has 363 guestrooms, including 50 suites with ocean views and private balconies or terraces.
+Each resort’s guestroom and suite is a sanctuary of comfort featuring sweeping ocean views and a wealth of welcome amenities.
 For families with infants, specially designed rooms offer all the comforts of a home nursery, including a crib, a changing table, and a menu of baby essentials that can be ordered prior to arrival.